Reducing the amount of gear necessary to complete a backpacking trip is the key to an enjoyable and triumphant trip.

 Also, you can learn a few ultralight packing tips and tricks from other hikers you meet.

 Basically, the more you head out, the more you learn about your scales of comfort and necessity.
 That will allow you to pack even lighter for the next trip.

 So these are some of the best tips for ultralight backpacking that you can use on your next trip.

 With lighter gear, you’ll be more agile on the trail and less tired at the end of a long day of hiking.
-The secret is, ensuring your safety and comfort without packing excess weight.
+The secret is, to ensure your safety and comfort without packing excess weight.